 My US teaching experience includes Art instruction for grades 6, 7, and 8 with Baltimore City Public Schools (2002), and Art instruction to ages 6-14 with the Samuel L. Jones Boys and Girls Club of the United Way in Atlanta, GA (1996).
 Both programs required teaching creative medium and techniques as well as reading and writing curriculum, which was applied through the study of artists and art history.

 In December 2012, I graduated from the International Teacher Training Organization in Guadalajara, Jalisco, Mexico, where I earned a Certification in Teaching English as a Foreign Language.
 I also completed online courses in Business English and TESOL Technology through ITTO’s online learning program.

-Prior to receiving my TEFL Certificate, I earned accreditation in Travel Writing and WordPress Web Development with Sacramento Unified School District and studied Spanish at Sacramento City College.
-I also studied Multimedia at City College of San Francisco, and hold a Bachelor’s Degree in Fine Art from the Atlanta College of Art (founded 1905, merged with SCAD 2006).
+Prior to receiving my TEFL Certificate, I earned certificates in Travel Writing and WordPress Web Development with Sacramento Unified School District and studied Spanish at Sacramento City College.
+I also studied Multimedia at City College of San Francisco and earned a Bachelor’s Degree in Fine Art from the Atlanta College of Art (founded 1905, merged with SCAD 2006).